-A gateway to London’s most iconic market, this five-bedroom home is steeped in history.
+A gateway to London’s iconic Borough Market, this five-bedroom house in London Bridge is steeped in history.

 In this most picturesque of Central London locations, which has played a key role in many much-loved films (Lock Stock and Two Smoking Barrels, Bridget Jones, American Werewolf in London), it’s hard to imagine that a property of such architectural significance could be left to go to ruin.
 But the state of the building, when it was purchased by architect Gael Camu and her family, indicates that that was very much the case.